artps12/About-aes-gcm/README.md

 I tried to revise it, but I can have the same decrypted data, but I have got notification of wrong authentication.

 Hopefully, you are willing to help me.
-My email address is: dmoby7004@gmail.com Please drop me an email, so I may ask the question to you letter.
+My email address is: dmoby7004@gmail.com Please drop me an email, so I may ask the question to you later via email.
 I am not a machine, or program, I am definitely a human.

 Best,
 Moby